Psi-GAN: A power-spectrum-informed generative adversarial network for the emulation of large-scale structure maps across cosmologies and redshifts: Method

 There are two limitations to this method due to the fact that we are measuring the power spectrum from a grid.
 Firstly, due to relying only on the simulation boxes for the measured power spectrum, we are only able to survey a limited range of $k \in [0.025, 1]~h~\mathrm{Mpc}^{-1}$.
 In order to access larger scales, we use \textsc{Class} \citep{class} to generate a theoretical power spectrum for $k \in [10^{-5}, 0.025]~h~\mathrm{Mpc}^{-1}$ and concatenate this with the measured power spectrum.

 Secondly, we observe a discrepancy in the power spectrum of the generated lognormal field and the measured power spectrum from the Quijote slice.
 This can be attributed to correlations in phases being introduced when converting the Quijote initial conditions (obtained by second-order Lagrangian perturbation theory) to a density field.
-We correct for this discrepancy by iteratively re-scaling the Gaussian power spectrum by the ratio of the power spectrum of the lognormal field output and the measured power spectrum of the target slice at each $k$.
-We iterate through this process until the discrepancy is less than $0.1$ per cent at all $k$ values.
+We correct for this discrepancy by iteratively re-scaling $P_{\mathrm{G}}(k)$, which is used to generate the lognormal field $\delta_{\mathrm{LN}}$.
+Each iteration involves generating a lognormal field from $P_{\mathrm{G}}(k)$ as per Equation~\ref{eq:lognormal_field}, measuring its power spectrum $P_{\mathrm{LN}}(k)$, calculating the ratio of $P_{\mathrm{LN}}(k)$ to the target power spectrum $P(k)$ at each $k$, and then rescaling $P_{\mathrm{G}}(k)$ by this ratio at each value of $k$.
+This process is iterated through until $P_{\mathrm{LN}}(k)$ matches the target power spectrum $P(k)$ to within a $0.1$ per cent discrepancy at all values of $k$.

 We are left with a dataset of pairs of lognormal and Quijote slices ($\delta_{\mathrm{LN}}$ and $\delta_{\mathrm{NB}}$), which we split into a number of sets.
 We firstly reserve all slices across all redshifts of cosmologies $\#1586$ and $\#815$ (randomly selected) as part of the test set in order to test model performance on unseen cosmologies.
 As we only have snapshots at certain redshifts, we create an additional set of lognormal slices at redshift $z \in \{0.25, 0.75\}$ for cosmology $\#663$ (which we will refer to as our ``fiducial'' cosmology from now on, as it is the closest cosmology in our dataset to the Quijote fiducial cosmology) in order to test the model's ability to interpolate between redshifts.
 We follow the previously outlined procedure for producing these lognormal slices.
-However as we have no Quijote snapshots at these redshifts (and are therefore unable to measure a power spectrum), we create a ``measured'' power spectrum by linearly interpolating the power spectrum at each value of $k$ between redshift snapshots.
-Furthermore, we reserve $512$ randomly chosen slices at each redshift as part of a test set to assess model performance on cosmologies and redshifts within the training set. $10$ per cent of the remaining dataset is used for validation, with the other 90 per cent being used for training.
+However as we have no Quijote snapshots at these redshifts (and are therefore unable to measure a power spectrum), we create a “measured” power spectrum by linearly interpolating the power spectrum at each value of $k$ between redshift snapshots.
+Furthermore, we reserve 512 randomly chosen slices at each redshift as part of a test set to assess model performance on cosmologies and redshifts within the training set.
+10 per cent of the remaining dataset is used for validation, with the other 90 per cent being used for training.
 Table~\ref{tab:datasets} summaries these six sets of data used in the training, validating, and testing of our model.